Faculty: Professors Jaime Lee, Renee Hatcher and Diane Glauber

 Who we serve: The Community Development Clinic offers free, non-litigation legal services to Baltimore-area community development organizations.
 We help communities help themselves by supporting nonprofits, small businesses located in underserved neighborhoods, groups promoting affordable housing, community associations and other locally based organizations.

-What we do: We advise on a range of business law, non-profit, and legislative matters.
-For example, we help clients structure and form non-profit organizations, corporations, partnerships, and LLCs; counsel boards and staff as to their legal duties and best practices in running a non-profit or small business; help organizations apply for tax exemption or "501(c)(3)" status; draft and review contracts; and advise clients on what they can and can't do under the law, or under a contract, grant or other legal paperwork.
-The clinic also provides trainings for groups on specific areas of the law, and, when it's called for, advocates for changes in the law itself.
+What we do: We advise on a range of business law, nonprofit and legislative matters.
+For example, we help clients structure and form nonprofit organizations, corporations, partnerships and LLCs; counsel boards and staff about their legal duties and best practices in running a nonprofit or small business; help organizations apply for tax exemption or 501(c)(3) status; draft and review contracts; and advise clients on what they can and can't do under the law, or under a contract, grant or other legal paperwork.
+The clinic also provides trainings for groups on specific areas of the law and, when it's called for, advocates for changes in the law itself.

 The Community Development Clinic is suitable for part-time students.
 Faculty strongly recommend that students minimize the number of other credits that they take while enrolled in the clinic.